kaushal-karthik/GenSTEG-dataset/README.md

 # GenSTEG-dataset
-Supplementary dataset of 1000 plaintext–ciphertext generated using the GenSTEG trinary-based encryption and generative steganography system.
+Supplementary dataset of 1000 plaintext–ciphertext pairs generated using the GenSTEG trinary-based encryption engine.